 In this section we introduce the light condensed topology on the $\Hom$-sets of an $\infty$-category which admits finite products and countable filtered colimits.
 For any object $C$ in $\bD$ the functor $\Fin^{\op}\to \bD$ sending a finite set $X$ to $C^{X}:=\prod_{X}C$ left Kan-extends to light profinite {sets}, i.e., profinite topological spaces which are $\nat^{\op}$-indexed limits of finite sets.
 One could try to consider the power $C^{X}$ as the object of continuous functions from $X$ to $C$.
 The light condensed topology is a way to make this idea precise.

-In the following sets will be considered as discrete topological spaces. \begin{ddd} A light profinite topological space is a topological space which can be presented as an $\nat^{\op}$-indexed limit of finite sets. \end{ddd}
+In the following sets will be considered as discrete topological spaces. {The following notion was recently proposed by Clausen-Scholze as a basis for the development of condensed mathematics.} \begin{ddd} A light profinite topological space is a topological space which can be presented as an $\nat^{\op}$-indexed limit of finite sets. \end{ddd}

 \begin{rem}If $(X_{i})_{i\in I}$ is a system of finite sets indexed by a cofiltered countable category $I$, then $\lim_{i\in I}X_{i}$ is a light profinite space since we can choose a final functor $\nat^{\op}\to I$ and restrict the limit to $\nat^{\op}$ without changeing the resulting space.
 Furthermore, for $C$ in $\bD$ we have an equivalence \hB \end{rem}